jedhsu/fractal/README.md

 ## Fractal

 `fractal` is a developing spec for a reinforcement learning framework.
+Currently early prototyping.

 It is written with a creative flavor that emphasizes a physical perspective.
 This is motivated by an interest in computational trinitarianism, as well as some [intuitive ideas](https://github.com/jedhsu/think/blob/main/towards-a-physical-theory-of-consciousness.md).